XRPLF/rippled/src/ripple/net/ShardDownloader.md

 ```

 ##### Resuming Partial Downloads
-When resuming downloads after a crash or other interruption, the `SSLHTTPDownloader` will utilize the `range` field of the HTTP header to download only the remainder of the partially downloaded file.
+When resuming downloads after a shutdown, crash, or other interruption, the `SSLHTTPDownloader` will utilize the `range` field of the HTTP header to download only the remainder of the partially downloaded file.

 ```C++
 auto downloaded = getPartialFileSize();